holochain/docs-pages/src/concepts/2_application_architecture.md

 A bundle of executable code that makes a unit of functionality in a hApp is called a **DNA**.
 You can think of it like a [microservice](https://en.wikipedia.org/wiki/Microservices) that creates a data access and integrity layer around personal and shared data.
 It serves as the ‘rules of the game’ against which peers can do validation and enforcement.

 The DNA can also contain metadata: a name, description, unique ID, and **properties**.
 The unique ID and properties can be changed either in a text editor or at installation time.
-The unique ID, on the other hand, can be changed to **clone** a DNA, creating a new cell with identical functionality but an entirely separate history, network, and shared database.
-The properties, on the other hand, can also be changed to clone a DNA, but also direct the executable code to change the new cell's runtime behavior (similar to configuration parameters).
+The unique ID can be changed to **clone** a DNA, creating a new cell with identical functionality but an entirely separate history, network, and shared database.
+The properties, on the other hand, can also be changed to clone a DNA, but also direct the DNA's executable code to change the new cell's runtime behavior (similar to configuration parameters).

-In fact, even the slightest alteration of any part of the DNA will do this.
-Consider source code changes carefully, because each modification will create a new DNA with a new cells interacting in a separate network.
+In fact, even the slightest alteration of any part of the DNA will cause a cell to be cloned.
+Consider source code and configuration changes carefully, because each modification will create a new DNA with a new cell interacting in a separate network.
 This may require some sort of migration strategy to move or access data between old and new cells, which means that you should introduce changes carefully.

 ### Zome

 ![A close-up of a DNA, showing multiple executable zome modules exposing their public functions.](../../img/concepts/2.9-zomes-in-dna.png)

 The executable code modules in a DNA are called **zomes** (short for chromosomes), each with its own name like `profile` or `chat`.
 The zomes define the core business logic in a DNA, exposing their functions to the conductor.
-Some of these functions are 'hooks' called automatically by Holochain, such as an initialization function or validation functions related to data types defined in the zome.
+Some of these functions are 'hooks' that Holochain calls automatically, such as an initialization function or validation functions related to data types defined in the zome.

 Other functions are invented by the developer, have arbitrary names, and define the zome’s public API.
 The conductor [makes this API available](../8_calls_capabilities/) to other zomes within the DNA, other DNAs within the hApp, and, as mentioned earlier, clients running on the participant's machine and other agents on the DNA's network.
 The developer can give a participant the ability to control access to their cell's API via [capabilities](../8_calls_capabilities/).